FarahOh/Senior-Project/README.md

 ##Project:
 Basically, we are creating a mobile app, "Student Engagement App," that is cross-platform and beneficial for Kennesaw State        University, KSU, faculty & staff and students.
 This app will be crossplatform meaning it can be used on both iOS and Android devices.
 The main goal behind this app is to create a "master calendar" for the Department of Student Engagement at KSU (this will strictly be a prototype and will not be legally affiliated or maintained by KSU).

-##Need To Do:
+##Need To Do-Assigned To:
-        -When we get RSS feed, we parse and get event data: https://www.thepolyglotdeveloper.com/2014/12/use-ngstorage-angularjs-local-storage-needs/
+        ---When we get RSS feed, we parse and get event data: https://www.thepolyglotdeveloper.com/2014/12/use-ngstorage-angularjs-local-storage-needs/
+        --Grab data fields to find out which data we are going to use!
+(Whats given to us?
+What do we want to use?)
-        -Store event data locally (local database system) -Get clientEvents functionality working correctly.
+        ---Store event data locally (local database system)
+        ---Get clientEvents functionality working correctly.
-        -Get popover to display the events.
+        -Get popover to display the events.- Farah --Ordered by time.
-        -Month location (Bootstrap)
+        -Month location (Bootstrap) - Kyle (Done)
-        -Calendar height to match screen height.
-        -Increase size of buttons
-        -Functionality to change app's colors (Personality requirement) -Create functionality of when clicking an event, it goes to the day it is assigned to.
+        -Calendar height to match screen height. - Kyle -Increase size of buttons and font. - Kyle -Functionality to change app's colors (Personality requirement).- Kyle --Later saves to device to rememeber!
+        -Ignore event press from calendar, goes to the day selected. - Mohini
+        ---Remove the drag feature on events.
+        -Create the action event "press event" within the popover, display another page with details/options. - Farah -Items within menu to share height and fill screen. - Kyle
+        ---Figure out how to add event to calendar after signing up to volunteer - --Either add event manually, find some way to add via plugin(best way i see).
+        --notification of event
+        -Icons in the sandwich bar - Kyle
+        -Change the icon for the app (on the homescreen) - Farah -Build poster/design poster(Start on it...) - Mohini/Farah

+##Deadlines:
+        -Kyle: Thursday (11/10)
+        -Farah: Thursday (11/10)
+        -Mohini: Saturday (11/12)

 ##Links:
         -https://www.thepolyglotdeveloper.com/2014/12/use-ngstorage-angularjs-local-storage-needs/